gknowles/dimcli/docs/README.md

 ## Feature Switches
-Using flag arguments, feature switches are implemented by setting multiple variables that reference the same target and marking them flag values.
+Using flag arguments, feature switches are implemented by creating multiple options that reference the same external variable and marking them flag values.

 To set the default, pass in a value of true to the flagValue() function of the option that should be the default.